oracle-livelabs/database-maa/zdm-physical-online-with-backup/prepare-source-db/prepare-source-db.md

    Follow the below steps for the source database provisioned using steps not mentioned in this livelab.

-   Execute below statement using source database connection already established in step 1 to check whether SPFILE is in use.
+   Execute below statement using source database connection (established using step 1) to check whether SPFILE is in use.

      ```text
      <copy>